 It is possible to apply for an exemption from certain requirements if the applicant is not able to meet the requirements because of illness or disability.
 Yet, there are still examples of people being rejected citizenship without any form of justification and in May 2015, the UN Human Rights Committee ruled that Denmark broke the UN Convention of the Rights of Persons with Disabilities in such a case.

 The latest tightening was passed in June 2018 in the form of a deal between the government, Danish People's Party and Social Democrats.
 The demands for Danish language skills and self-support were raised, and a number of criminal offences will now lead to exclusion forever, where they used to lead to a quarantine period.
 Citizenships can be withdrawn, and access to exemption due to illness/disabilty diminished.
 Receiving unemployment insurance benefits will lead to a demand for a longer period of self-support.

 In the future, the citizenship will be granted at a ceremony at the local city hall, where the new citizen must show "respect for Danish values and behave respectfully towards the authorities".

 The conditions are about:

 • Permanent residence permit and habitation in Denmark.

 • Duration of stay (8 years for refugees, 9 years for foreigners).

-• Criminal sentences (quarantine period or exclusion, depending on the length of sentence).
+• Criminal sentences (quarantine period or exclusion, depending on the character of the offence).

 • Due debt to the state (you're not allowed to owe money to state or municipality).

-• Self support (it is not allowed to have received kontanthjælp/integrationsydelse for more than 6 months during the last 5 years).
+• Self support (it is not allowed to have received kontanthjælp/integrationsydelse during the last 2 years, and not for more than 4 months during the last 5 years).

 • Danish language skills (passed test of Dansk 3 or similar).